What is a topical map?

 URL roles — page vs section vs hub

-Every node is classified with a URL role that determines whether it gets its own page in the site architecture.
+Every topical node is classified with a URL role that determines whether it gets its own page in the site architecture.

 Edge types